 There's no reason you should pay full price for a ticket at Kennywood's gate.
-(Which by the way is $44.99 for an adult one day admission).
-Kennywood has a Coupons, Discounts, and Deals page to help you save.
+If you purchase online your cost will be $41.99 for people 46" or taller and $26.99 for those under 46".
+If you wait to buy your ticket at the gate it can be up to $7 more.
+Kennywood also has a Coupons, Discounts, and Deals page to help you save.
 You can save $12 on a ticket when you purchase from participating Giant Eagles.
 BOGO days are occasionally offered throughout the season where you can get two all day passes for the price of one.
 The park is constantly adding deals so check their website before visiting.

 Kennywood's rides don't start running until 11:00 am.
 But you could be first in line for your favorite by getting to the park a little early.
 Kennywood starts letting guests into the park around 10:30 each day.
 Once through the turnstiles, try starting at the back of the park.
 Most guests pick the rides right at the front of the park like the Sky Rocket.
 Head to Lost Kennywood and get on as many rides as possible before crowds make their way there.

 If you have kids with you, stop by the Service Center near Noah's Ark or the Height Check at the Front Gate.
 At both of these locations, kids are measured and stamped with their "official" height.
 When entering a ride the child simply shows the ride operator their hand rather than being stopped and measured each time.
 Save a little time, and the headache of guessing if your child is tall enough for a ride.

 A trip to the park isn't complete without the famous Potato Patch Fries.
 But with the fries popularity usually comes a long line.
 Beat the wait and get the same fries from one of two other stands in the park.
 Small Fry in Lost Kennywood and The Star near the Log Jammer, both serve Potato Patch Fries.
 That's right: the same exact fries with a shorter line.